I've heard that long-acting beta agonists (LABAs) can cause severe asthma attacks. Should I stop taking them?

 A LABA should be taken with an inhaled corticosteroid, such as:

-One option is to take a single medication that combines both a LABA and a corticosteroid.
-There are three of these medications on the market:
+Another option is to take a medication that combines both a corticosteroid and a LABA.
+There are four of these medications on the market:

 Children who need both a LABA and a corticosteroid should take them only as a combination medication, and not as separate medications.